Afghan foreign minister speaks to EAM Jaishankar on escalating violence by Taliban | Law-Order

 India has been supporting a national peace and reconciliation process that is Afghan-led, Afghan-owned and Afghan-controlled.

-It has also been calling upon all sections of the political spectrum in Afghanistan to work together to meet the aspirations of all people in the country, including members of the minority communities, for a prosperous and safe future.
+It has also been calling upon all sections of the political spectrum in Afghanistan to work together to meet the aspirations of all people in the country, including those from the minority communities, for a prosperous and safe future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)